judigot/docker/data/postgresql/README.md

 # MySQL Data

-MySQL data go in this folder
+MySQL data go in this folder or in Docker Volumes